 By statute, Arkansas will recognize another state’s license to carry if that state recognizes Arkansas license:

 “(a) Any person in possession of a valid license issued by another state to carry a concealed handgun issued to the person by another state is entitled to the privileges and subject to the restrictions prescribed by this subchapter if the state that issued the license to carry a concealed handgun recognizes a license to carry a concealed handgun issued under this subchapter.

 (b) The Director of the Department of Arkansas State Police shall: (1) Make a determination as to which states’ licenses to carry concealed handguns will be recognized in Arkansas and provide that list to every law enforcement agency within the state; and (2) Revise the list from time to time and provide the revised list to every law enforcement agency in this state.”

-Under Arkansas law, a license to carry a handgun is not valid in any of the following places or circumstances, whether it is issued by Arkansas, or a person who is carrying pursuant to a reciprocity between his or her state of license and Arkansas:
+Under Arkansas law, a license to carry a handgun does not permit the licensee to carry in any of the following places or circumstances, no matter if it was issued by Arkansas or a state with a current reciprocity agreement with Arkansas:

 - Any police station, sheriff’s station, or Department of Arkansas State Police Station